apollographql/apollo-ios/docs/source/tutorial/tutorial-subscriptions.md

 This subscription doesn't take any argument and returns a single scalar named `tripsBooked`.
 Since you can book multiple trips at once, `tripsBooked` is an `Int`.
 It will contain the number of trips booked at once or -1 if a trip has been cancelled.

-Click the play button to the left of `tripsBooked` to open the subscription in Explorer.
+Click the play button to the far right of `tripsBooked` to open the subscription in Explorer.
 Open a new tab, then check the `tripsBooked` button to have the subscription added:

 <img alt="The initial definition of the TripsBooked subscription" class="screenshot" src="images/explorer_tripsbooked_initial.png"/>